Our small team work closely with partner organisations, with support from researchers, advisors and volunteers.

-Working for several years in South Asia in humanitarian communications for organisations like RedR India, Oxfam India, Christian Aid, Save the Children and Unicef.
-He was responsible for raising the profile of emergencies, advocacy issues, the development of projects through editorial and desktop publishing; design of IEC (Information, Education, Communication) materials; development of communications and media strategies, and the production of short multimedia films with the aim of engaging with a global audience.
+Working for several years in South Asia in strategic communications for humanitarian organisations like RedR India, Oxfam India, Christian Aid, Save the Children and Unicef.
+He was responsible for raising the profile of emergencies, advocacy issues, the development of projects through editorial and desktop publishing; design of IEC (Information, Education, Communication) materials; development of communication and media strategies, and the production of short multimedia films with the aim of engaging with a global audience.

-Currently, Sam is studying for an MSc in Agroecology and Food Security at the Centre for Agroecology, Water and Resilience in Coventry, with his specialist interests in agroforestry and aquaculture.
+Currently, Sam is studying for an MSc in Agroecology and Food Security at the Centre for Agroecology, Water and Resilience in Coventry, with his specialist interests in agroforestry and food security.

 Copywriting / Publicity